hamirulhafizal/crmpg/CRON_SETUP_GUIDE.md

 # Cron Job Setup Guide

-This guide shows you how to set up automated birthday messages using either Supabase pg_cron (recommended, free) or Vercel Cron (requires Pro plan).
+This guide shows you how to set up automated birthday messages using Supabase pg_cron (FREE on all Supabase plans).

 ---

-## 🎯 Option 1: Supabase pg_cron (Recommended - FREE)
+## 🎯 Supabase pg_cron Setup

 ### Why Choose This?
 - ✅ **FREE** on all Supabase plans